Mountains to Sound Greenway Trail

-There are a number of barriers for cyclists and pedestrians in the Eastgate/I-90 corridor, notably the gap in the MTS Greenway Trail.
+There are a number of barriers for cyclists and pedestrians in the Eastgate/I-90 corridor, notably the gap in the Greenway Trail.
 Many ideas were considered as part of the Eastgate/I-90 Land Use and Transportation Project on how to address the “Eastgate Gap.”
 Community input represented an important consideration in the assessment of trail alignment options.

-Input from this process is summarized in the Outreach Bike Ride Summary Report.
-Responses during the ride and in the online questionnaire indicated that riders prefer the southern alignment because it is the most direct and continuous route.
-Input from this process prompted the project’s citizen advisory committee to endorse the pathway depicted in the proposed Mountains to Sound Greenway alignment.
+The process is summarized in the Outreach Bike Ride Summary Report.
+Responses indicated that riders prefer the southern alignment because it is the most direct and continuous route.
+A citizen advisory committee endorse the pathway depicted in the proposed Mountains to Sound Greenway alignment.
+The alignment was chosen as part of a study of the entire Eastgate/I-90 corridor, the Eastgate/I-90 Land Use and Transportation Project.
+The city, in partnership with the Mountains to Sound Greenway Trust, completed a design study of trail alignment along the south side of Interstate 90.

 Public Involvement - open house displays